-It is very common that there are several grant applications that are submitted within the same time frame competing for limited amount of funding.
-As a result the grant administrators must make difficult decisions which applications to approve and which to decline.
-In this event they will look into your application vs everyone else’s and will approve those that promise greater benefit to the public, are unique and realistic.
+It is very common that there are several grant applications that are submitted within the same time frame competing for a limited amount of funding.
+As a result, the grant administrators must make difficult decisions about which applications to approve and which to decline.
+In this event they will look into your application vs everyone else’s and will approve those that promise a greater benefit to the public, are unique and realistic.

 #2.
 Government Grant Program Ran Out of Money

-The budgets of government grant programs is limited both in time and in amount of allocated money.
+The budgets of government grant programs are limited both in time and in the amount of allocated money.
 This is why it is important to apply as soon as possible.

 #1.
 The Applicant Missed Government Grant Submission Deadline